- Open Source CEO by Bill Kerr

 Sara Blakely of Spanx.

 Blakely's story is a testament to the power of perseverance and creative problem-solving.
-Her ability to turn a simple idea into a revolutionary product shows that with determination and a willingness to think outside the box —anyone can change an industry.
+Her ability to turn a simple idea into a revolutionary product shows that with determination and a willingness to think outside the box, anyone can change an industry.

 The Patagonia rugby club

-Although Patagonia’s roots date all the way back to 1965 with the successful Chouinard Equipment, the first threads they sold were rugby shirts out of the back of founder Yvon’s car (or so the story goes).
+Although Patagonia’s roots date all the way back to 1965 with the successful Chouinard Equipment, the first threads they sold were rugby shirts out of the back of founder Yvon’s car, or so the story goes.

-By 1972, we were selling rugby shirts from England, polyurethane rain cagoules and bivouac sacks from Scotland, boiled-wool gloves and mittens from Austria, and hand-knit reversible beanies from Boulder.
+By 1972, we were selling rugby shirts from England, polyurethane rain cagoules and bivouac sacks from Scotland, boiled-wool gloves and mittens from Austria, and hand-knit reversible beanies from Boulder. —Yvon Chouinard | ![]() |

 Craigslist’s original email blasts

 In the mid-90s, Craig Newmark (yes, that Craig) started an email list to share information about local events with friends.
-These humble beginning laid the groundwork for what would become Craigslist, one of the most popular classified ads websites in the world, and the best place to buy dirty underwear.
+These humble beginnings laid the groundwork for what would become Craigslist, one of the most popular classified ads websites in the world, and the best place to buy dirty underwear.

-The key to Craigslists’ early success though was its simplicity.
+The key to Craigslist’s early success, though, was its simplicity.
 Newmark didn't set out to create a complex platform; he just wanted to help people connect and share information.

 Craigslist in 2000.
 Looks basically the same today.

-As the list grew in popularity, it evolved into a website, expanding its offerings to include various categories of classified ads — missed connections anyone?
+As the list grew in popularity, it evolved into a website, expanding its offerings to include various categories of classified ads—missed connections, anyone?
 This story highlights the power of simplicity in building a successful platform.
 You don’t need to start with bells and whistles.
 Just a simple product that gets the job done.

 For builders, the lesson is clear: focus on solving a specific problem or fulfilling a particular need, and do it well.
 Sometimes, the simplest solutions are the most effective.

-Me, AdventureFit and a gambling ring
+Me, AdventureFit, and a gambling ring

 AdventureFit Mexico.

-We were so successful in this little side hustle that we had grown it to $1M in cash profits within a year and had a small team of six working with us.
+We were so successful in this little side hustle of ours that we grew it to $1M in cash profits within a year and had a small team of six working with us.
+Not to mention another 500 participants in the wider ‘ring’. | ![]() We even had a logo. |

 Summary

-TOOLS WE USE 🛠️
+TOOLS WE RECOMMEND 🛠️

 See the full set of tools we use inside of Athyna & Open Source CEO here.